openfheorg/openfhe-python/README.md

 Once installed, any python example at https://github.com/openfheorg/openfhe-python/tree/main/examples can be executed.

-Note that Ubuntu LTS 20.04, 22.04, and 24.04 are currently supported. `pip uninstal` can be used to uninstall the openfhe package.
+Note that Ubuntu LTS 20.04, 22.04, and 24.04 are currently supported. `pip uninstall` can be used to uninstall the openfhe package.

 ## Running from Docker